 The housing authority has a right to repossess the dwelling within a period commencing on the date specified by the order.
 It must be between two and nine months of the order.
 Enforcement terminates the tenancy.

-Where there is no tenancy other than where the tenant has died or the dwelling has been abandoned or is illegally occupied, the housing authority may apply to the District Court for an order of possession, stating the grounds.
+Where there is no tenancy other than where the tenant has died, or the dwelling has been abandoned or is illegally occupied, the housing authority may apply to the District Court for an order of possession, stating the grounds.
 The occupier must be given at least 10 working notice of the hearing.

-The Court may make an order where there is a prime facie case.
+The Court may make an order where there is a prima facie case.
 If the tenant appears, the Court may make an order if it is satisfied there are grounds for recovery that an order is a proportionate response to the person’s occupation of the dwelling, and it is considered reasonable in the circumstances to make the order.
-The authority is entitled to repossess the dwelling within a period specified in the order not more than six months.
+The authority is entitled to repossess the dwelling within a period specified in the order, not more than six months.

 It is an offence except in limited circumstances to enter, use or occupy a dwelling in which there is no tenancy, or which has been abandoned.
-There is subject to a class C fine or imprisonment up to one month or both.
+There is subject to a class C fine or imprisonment for up to one month or both.

 A housing authority may enter a dwelling which has been abandoned in specified circumstances where there is a risk of significant damage due to vandalism or the operation of utilities.
-It may take steps as are necessary to prevent access by trespasser.
+It may take steps as are necessary to prevent access by trespassers.

 A housing authority may enter a dwelling with the consent of the tenant or under a District Court warrant.
 Where the dwelling is abandoned and is being damaged by vandalism or in imminent danger or is not practicable to wait for a warrant, the chief executive of the local authority may authorise an employee to enter the dwelling and take such measures as he considers appropriate.

-When a housing authority intends to repossess a dwelling abandoned by the tenant’s household, the authority must, serve a notice on the tenant require him to confirm within four weeks if the household intends to occupy the dwelling as its normal place of residence.
+When a housing authority intends to repossess a dwelling abandoned by the tenant’s household, the authority must serve a notice on the tenant and require him to confirm within four weeks if the household intends to occupy the dwelling as its normal place of residence.
 After that, if the housing authority is satisfied he does not so intend, it may serve a further notice terminating the tenancy agreement with immediate effect.

-A person who is tenant of a dwelling, when the tenancy was terminated may apply to the District Court within six months of termination.
+A person who is a tenant of a dwelling when the tenancy was terminated may apply to the District Court within six months of termination.
 If the District Court decides the housing authority did not comply with the notice requirements or did not have reasonable grounds for finding that the dwelling was abandoned or that the former tenant had reasonable cause by reason of illness or otherwise for failing to notify the authority, of his intention to reside in the dwelling, the court shall if it has not been let to a new tenant, declare the termination to be void or direct the housing authority to allocate the tenant another suitable dwelling in the same locality.

 Where there is no tenancy due to the death of the tenant, in circumstances where a member of the deceased tenant’s household is not entitled to succeed, the local authority may apply to the District Court for possession.
 It must give notice to the occupier at least 10 days in advance.

 Where the occupier does not appear, the court may grant an order where there is a prima facie case for so doing.
-It shall make an order if it is satisfied the housing authority has grounds for possession and the order is a proportionate response to the person’s occupation of the dwelling and the Court considers it reasonable in the circumstances to make the order.
+It shall make an order if it is satisfied the housing authority has grounds for possession, and the order is a proportionate response to the person’s occupation of the dwelling, and the Court considers it reasonable in the circumstances to make the order.

 There is provision for notice to be published in the newspaper in the locality in the case of an abandoned dwelling.
 It is an offence to remove a tenant warning affixed to a dwelling.